havenpersona/lt_dataset/README.md

 python match.py
 ```

-As of January 1, 2024, I plan to regularly update and improve this repository.
+As of February 22, 2024, I plan to regularly update and improve this repository.
 If you encounter any issues or have suggestions, please feel free to contact me at **khaven@kaist.ac.kr**.
 (Please understand that sometimes my reply gets delayed, but be sure to hear from me!)

 <br>
 <br>

 ## Acknowledgements
 We sincerely appreciate [Serri](https://www.youtube.com/channel/UCRbno5ZQiMrp5lSx95NYLHQ) and [Emily Dimes](https://www.youtube.com/@EmilyDimes) for allowing us to feature their English translations in this GitHub repository.
-Scholars interested in lyric translation should definitely check out their channels.
+Those interested in lyric translation should definitely check out their channels.